 Federico, your artwork is so beautiful, mixing a realistic style with an animated personality.
 What inspires your style?
 And how did you start to develop this style for yourself?

 Federico: Most probably, many factors have influenced the way I draw, halfway between Disney animation and realism.
-First of all maybe, my love for Carl Barks comics: his ducks were in perfect Disney style and extremely dynamic, but in a real environment.
-They did not have over the top distortion and their expressions were always truthful, natural.
+First of all maybe, my love for Carl Barks comics: his ducks were in perfect Disney style and extremely dynamic but in a real environment.
+They did not have over-the-top distortion and their expressions were always truthful, and natural.
 His characters had such a concreteness that they could have been real.
 I have certainly been influenced by Barks, but also by the beautiful Disney cartoons and my academic formation.
-When I started working with Frederic, I was already working for Disney Italia and our first book together, “Richard Lionheart,” really reflects that style: I realized anthropomorphic characters using a pencil, without inking, so as to give it a fresh look.
+When I started working with Frederic, I was already working for Disney Italia, and our first book together, “Richard Lionheart,” really reflects that style: I realized anthropomorphic characters using a pencil, without inking, so as to give it a fresh look.
 The result vaguely recalls Robin Hood, the Disney film.
-We then did another project, “Rocambole,” where I distanced myself even more from the clean style, using the pencil more freely, leaving the constructions lines visible, etc. At the same time, I developed a colouring technique in Photoshop that simulates a fresh and manual execution.
+We then did another project, “Rocambole,” where I distanced myself even more from the clean style, using the pencil more freely, leaving the construction lines visible, etc. At the same time, I developed a coloring technique in Photoshop that simulates a fresh and manual execution.
 I used the same technique for Love.
 In the end, I have developed a graphic style that lets me be free to express myself.

 How do you both work together when creating a book?
 Do you share ideas at the same time, or do you take turns, exchanging your ideas after the other does their part?

-Federico: On a common book, we really work hand by hand, particularly in the beginning, during the brainstorming period.
-We talk a lot, often joking or talking nonsense but then, we manage to layout the story and identify what we want in term of graphics.
+Federico: On a common book, we really work hand in hand, particularly in the beginning, during the brainstorming period.
+We talk a lot, often joking or talking nonsense but then, we manage to lay out the story and identify what we want in terms of graphics.
 I then create two or three boards with characters and more complex drawings that illustrate best what I have in mind.
 Based on these and his own ideas, Frederic writes two or three complete pages that I illustrate.
-We then review it, do the necessary changes and when we both like the result, we go to an editor.
-Once the book is signed, we start working on the whole project, continuously looking for new idea and introducing changes, which makes the whole process quite challenging.
+We then review it, do the necessary changes, and when we both like the result, we go to an editor.
+Once the book is signed, we start working on the whole project, continuously looking for a new idea and introducing changes, which makes the whole process quite challenging.